bchan158/COMM-MkDocs-Project/docs/set-2a-windows.md

-# Installing Git on Windows
+# How to Install and Set Up Git on Windows

 **Step 1: Download Git for Windows**